 Cybersecurity

-October is Cybersecurity Awareness Month, a nationwide initiative to raise awareness about the importance of protecting our digital lives.
 As technology continues to play a vital role in education, it's more important than ever that we work together to keep our systems, data, and students safe.
+As, “human firewalls”, we each play a critical role in cybersecurity.
+Follow these best practices:

 • Pause Before You Click – Hover over links and check the sender before opening attachments or responding to unexpected messages.